-I had the good fortune to work with Louise Mandell, QC and Stuart Rush, QC on several important Aboriginal rights and title cases while I was a historian.
+I had the good fortune to work with Louise Mandell, KC and Stuart Rush, KC on several important Aboriginal rights and title cases while I was a historian.
 They opened my eyes to what I might be able to do as a lawyer/advocate for Indigenous people.
 I was also very fortunate to have had an inspiring discussion with the late Prof. Wes Pue from UBC.
 He was instrumental in encouraging me to become a lawyer.

 What trends do you currently see in Aboriginal title, Aboriginal rights and treaty rights across Canada?